MediaLabUniovi/Sensor-Cooper/README.md

 ## <p align="justify"> Project based on: https://github.com/rwanrooy/TTGO-PAXCOUNTER-LoRa32-V2.1-TTN </p>

-<p align="justify"> In honour of Martin Cooper, Princesa de Asturias Award 2009, and Arlene Harris and their vision of IoP, The Internet of People, in MediaLab_ LPWAN, we wanted to develop an IoT device that could improve the quality of the Polytechnic School of Engineering of Gijón.
-As a result, the idea of the Cooper Sensor came in as a LoRa device that could be left without any need of mantainance measuring the water level of San Miguel's creek. </p>
+<p align="justify"> In honour of Martin Cooper, Princesa de Asturias Award 2009, and Arlene Harris and their vision of IoP, The Internet of People, in MediaLab_ LPWAN we wanted to develop an IoT device that could improve the quality of the Polytechnic School of Engineering of Gijón.
+As a result, the idea of the Cooper Sensor came in as a LoRa device that could be left measuring the water level of San Miguel's creek without any need of mantainance. </p>

 <div align="center">
   <img src="https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/4_Martin%20Cooper%20y%20Arlene%20Harris.jpg" width="600"  style="margin: 10px;"/>